mlaursen/react-md/docs/README.md

 and concurrently run the [watch:react-md](#watchreact-md) and [start:dev](#startdev).
 Mostly use this script if you only need to see the examples changes without any docgen or SassDoc updates.

-### dev:minimal
-This is a script that will remove any existing assets, run the webpack watcher, and start the development server.
-This is assuming that all the databases have been built and the react-md code has been compiled already.

 ### dev:full
 Whew.
 This is the most useful development script to use.
 It will run the [prebuild](#prebuild) script and then concurrently run all the watchers and start up the dev server.

 > SEE: [watch:all](#watchall)

-### watch:all
-This will run a watcher for rebuilding the docgen and SassDoc databases as well as recompiling the react-md source code into the `lib/` folder.

-### watch:docgen
-This will create a watcher for the [docgen](#docgen) script and rebuild the "database" when a component's source code has changed.
-This isn't completely optimized since it doesn't check differences in content before writing.

-### watch:sassdoc
-This will create a watcher for the [sassdoc](#sassdoc) script and rebuild the "database" when a component's source code has changed.
-This isn't completely optimized since it doesn't check differences in content before writing.

-### watch:react-md
+### dev:minimal
-This will just recompile a changed react-md source file into the `lib/` folder so the changes can be seen in the documentation site.
+This is a script that will remove any existing assets, run the webpack watcher, and start the development server.
+This is assuming that all the databases have been built and the react-md code has been compiled already.

 ### test
 This will run tests only for the documentation server.